MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/developer-guide.md

 <!-- ====================================================================== -->
 ## Follow recommended WebView2 security best practices

-For any WebView2 app, make sure to follow our recommended WebView2 [Develop secure apps](../concepts/security.md).
+For any WebView2 app, make sure to follow our recommendations in [Develop secure WebView2 apps](../concepts/security.md).